Updated:

 In John 15:1, Christ begins by declaring himself as the “true vine”.
 The use of vine in this verse is symbolic.
 Jesus uses the imagery of the vine to bring out the significance of bearing fruits or being productive in Christian life.

-In his teachings, Jesus is not assuring his disciples that they will have a smooth life; on the contrary, he is preparing them for the inevitable hardships they have to encounter in their journey of faith.7 The metaphor brings out the crucial and important relationship that exists between Jesus and the disciples.
+In his teachings, Jesus is not assuring his disciples that they will have a smooth life; on the contrary, he is preparing them for the inevitable hardships they have to encounter in their journey of faith.
+The metaphor brings out the crucial and important relationship that exists between Jesus and the disciples.

-Jesus refers to his Father to imply that he is never autonomous, but in consultation with the father.
+Jesus refers to his Father to imply that he is never autonomous but in consultation with the Father.
 In both John 15:1 and 15:5, Christ refers to “=Egwv eijmi” (the Greek words for “I am the vine”).

 In the two verses, Christ precedes his statements with a predicate to make sure that his disciples understand him correctly coupled with understanding his duty on earth.

-In addition, his inclusion of a predicate in his statements seeks to help the disciples to understand why the father sent Jesus to the world.8 In all the statements, it is clear that Christ is the giver of eternal life (vine, life, resurrection).
+In addition, his inclusion of a predicate in his statements seeks to help the disciples to understand why the Father sent Jesus to the world.
+In all the statements, it is clear that Christ is the giver of eternal life (vine, life, resurrection).

 In John 15:2, Christ uses a Greek verb, ai[rw, which signifies “propping up” or “take away”.
-In this content, Jesus gives an example of a farmer lifting up a weak branch to make it productive again.
+In this context, Jesus gives an example of a farmer lifting up a weak branch to make it productive again.

 Comparing verse 2 with verse 6, one may argue that the verb ai[rw is used in the two verses to signify believers who give up their deliverance because of not bearing fruits.
-Nevertheless, on revisiting Johannine teachings, one may come up with other meanings to represent the removal of branches.
+Nevertheless, on revisiting Johannine’s teachings, one may come up with other meanings to represent the removal of branches.

-According to the Johannine teachings, believers are guaranteed of their security in John10:28-29.9 Hence, one may view verses 2 and 6 in two dimensions.
+According to the Johannine teachings, believers are guaranteed of their security in John10:28-29.
+Hence, one may view verses 2 and 6 in two dimensions.
 In the first dimension, one may argue that the removal of branches signifies the unfaithful Christians, who will face judgment by fire at the end of the world.

 On the other hand, it may signify the people that have never been believers like the Jews.
 In this case, verse 6 may show their perpetual judgment.